toptal/xene/docs/dialogs.md

 const bot = new Consolebot({ dialogs: [ Greeting, Default ] })
 ```

 Here we created just another dialog which will be used when all other dialog's `match` methods return `false`.
 And if it happens our bot will say **I didn't understand you :(**.
-To archive this we set static property `isDefault` to `true` to empesize that this dialog is a default dialog.
+To archive this we set static property `isDefault` to `true` to emphasize that this dialog is a default dialog.

-_Note: In real project it's better to add some valuable information to default dialog, like `help`, so user will know how to interact with your bot._
+_Note: In real project, it's better to add some valuable information to default dialog, like `help`, so user will know how to interact with your bot._

 ## Few words about type-safety

 Let's take a look to our dialogs one more time, to the `Dialog<Consolebot>` part.
-Here we pass class of our bot as generic type argument.
-It's important becuase different type of bots(`Consolebot`, `Slackbot`, `Reactbot` etc) can send different type of message. `Consolebot` for example can send only `string`s but `Slackbot` can send files and rich attachments and to have typechecking for all this cool things we should know what type of bot is running our dialogs.
+Here we pass class of our bot as the generic type argument.
+It's important because different types of bots(`Consolebot`, `Slackbot`, `Reactbot` etc) can send different types of message. `Consolebot` for example can send only `string`s but `Slackbot` can send files and rich attachments and have type checking for all these cool things we should know what type of bot is running our dialogs.
 That's it.

 ## `Dialog` class methods